Bernardo de Monteagudo: Panama, Ecuador and Guatemala

 In Guatemala City, Monteagudo met with José Cecilio del Valle, president of the United Provinces of Central America, with whom he shared an Americanist vision of the independence process and that he had launched the idea of organizing a continental Congress to deal with the common problems of the nations’ independence from Spain and to establish the foundations of a new American international law.

 Return to Peru and efforts to establish Hispanic American Federation

 Despite the validity of the legislative resolution that ordered the ban, Monteagudo returned to Peru through Trujillo and accompanied Bolívar with the rank of colonel in the final campaign of the Peruvian War of Independence.
 He entered Lima, after the victory in the battle of Ayacucho on 9 December 1824.

 By that time Monteagudo had developed an Americanist vision of independence.
 He was part of the independence revolution of the Río de la Plata, Chile and Peru.
 He also visited the new independent nations of Panama and Central America.
 This led him to the belief that all Hispanic America should be a single nation.

-Death
+Assassination

-Plazoleta Micheo, Lima, where Bernardo de Monteagudo was assassinated, (photo from 1898).
+1898 photograph of Micheo Square in Lima, where Monteagudo was assassinated.